bmoshe/bootcamp-backend/chapters/Chapter 5 - Polymorphic Associations.md

-# Chapter 5 - Polymorhpic Associations
+# Chapter 5 - Polymorphic Associations
 By now, we should have a functioning system for creating Task Lists and Tasks.
 The next part of this project will focus on adding Tags to both Task Lists and Tasks.